gbrls/website/content/posts/mk-lisp-0.md

 ### Basic functions

-* `PRINT`: Recieves an expression as its input, prints it, and then returns it.
+* `PRINT`: Receives an expression as its input, prints it, and then returns it.
-* `QUOTE`: Recieves an expression as its input and returns it, without evaluating it.
+* `QUOTE`: Receives an expression as its input and returns it, without evaluating it.

 Let's try these two functions, let's say that I want to print the list from the